-Fake checks come in many forms.
-They might look like business or personal checks, cashier’s checks, money orders, or a check delivered electronically.
-Here’s what you need to know about fake check scams.
+Fake checks might look like business or personal checks, cashier’s checks, money orders, or a check delivered electronically.
+Here’s what to know about fake check scams.

 - Personal assistants.
-People apply online and get hired as personal assistants.
-They get a check and are told to use the money to buy gift cards or to buy equipment or supplies for their new client.
-Once the scammers get the gift card PIN numbers, they use them instantly, leaving the “personal assistant” without the money when the bank figures out the check is bad.
+You apply online and think you’re getting hired as a personal assistant.
+You get a check and are told to use the money to buy gift cards and send the PIN numbers to your “boss.”
+But that’s a scammer, and once they get the gift card PINs, they use them instantly.
+That leaves you without the money when the bank figures out the check was fake.

 - Claiming prizes.
 A sweepstakes says you’ve won and gives you a check.
 They tell you to send them money to cover taxes, shipping and handling charges, or processing fees.
 But that’s not how legitimate sweepstakes work — and you’ll be out any money you send.

 - Overpayments.
-People buying something from you online “accidentally” send a check for too much and ask you to refund the balance.
+People buying something from you online, “accidentally” send a check for too much, and ask you to refund the balance.
 But that’s a scam.

 These scams work because fake checks generally look just like real checks, even to bank employees.
 They are often printed with the names and addresses of legitimate financial institutions.
-They may even be real checks written on bank accounts that belong to identity theft victims.
+They may even be real checks written on bank accounts that belong to someone whose identity has been stolen.
 It can take weeks for a bank to figure out that the check is a fake.

 By law, banks have to make deposited funds available quickly, usually within two days.
 When the funds are made available in your account, the bank may say the check has “cleared,” but that doesn’t mean it’s a good check.
 Fake checks can take weeks to be discovered and untangled.
 By that time, the scammer has any money you sent, and you’re stuck paying the money back to the bank.